SergeyRa/crystchemlib/README.md

 3. Launch Linux_run.sh to open GUI (for the first time you may be asked to provide optional e-mail - just leave it blank and press Enter)

 ## Manual
 A brief manual is available in *J. Appl.
-Cryst.* paper (see author manuscript in JAC2025.pdf)
+Cryst.* paper (see author manuscript in JAC2025.pdf).
+The algorithm of dense plain nets searching is described in *J. Struct.
+Chem.* paper (see author manuscript in JSC2025.pdf).

 ## Citing
 If you use *crystchemlib* in any part of your project, please cite it in your publications: S.V.
 Rashchenko (2025). *J. Appl.
 Cryst.* **58**, https://doi.org/10.1107/S1600576724011956.